Multi-resolution Super Learner for Voxel-wise Classification of Prostate Cancer Using Multi-parametric MRI: Funding

 \section{Funding}

-This work was supported by NCIR01 CA155268, NCIP30 CA077598, NIBIBP41 EB015894, and the Assistant Secretary of Defense for Health affairs, through the Prostate Cancer Research Program under Award No. W81XWH-15-1-0478.
+This work was supported by NCI R01 CA155268, NCI P30 CA077598, NIBIB P41 EB027061, and the Assistant Secretary of Defense for Health affairs, through the Prostate Cancer Research Program under Award No. W81XWH-15-1-0478.
 Opinions, interpretations, conclusions, and recommendations are those of the author and are not necessarily endorsed by the Department of Defense.